 The Safety Coordinator maintains a crime log that records, by date reported, all campus crimes reported to the Safety Coordinator.
 The crime log is available to the public during business hours.
-TO contact the Safety Coordinator, call 828-395-4192.
+To contact the Safety Coordinator, call 828-395-4192.

 In compliance with federal guidelines, all reports indicating a crime must be forwarded to the Safety Coordinator.
-The designated Campus Security Survey Administrator (CSSA) for the College is Amy Harper.
+The designated Campus Security Survey Administrator (CSSA) for the College is Amy Harper, Director of Human Resources and Safety Coordinator.
 For information regarding campus crime reporting, contact Campus Enforcement at (828) 289-5850.
 Information regarding types of reportable crimes and definitions are available under the topic of Campus Safety on the college website at www.isothermal.edu.
 The College uses the Federal Bureau of Investigation's crime definitions.